LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/README.md

   This also means light baking may be broken.
 - Sphere mapping looks different between GLES1 and GLES2 since GLES1 uses the texgen of OpenGL, while GLES2 uses a different technique.
   Textures used with texgen sphere mapping are also upside down.
+- Meshes that use vertex colors alongside features like Lighting do not work.
+Need to explore GL_COLOR_MATERIAL.

 #### GLES1 Known limitations